 I know when I’m trying to make a decision on specific sizing, finishes, etc., it’s always extremely helpful when I find a tutorial that lists EXACTLY what I’m looking for.
-I’m really hoping that this post on the height of floating shelves will walk you through your options and help you decide what will work best in your space.
+I’m really hoping that this post with examples of kitchen counter shelf heights will walk you through your options and help you decide what will work best in your space.

 If you haven’t decided on hardware for your shelves, then you will also want to take a look at how we installed the heavy duty floating shelving.

 Higher wall shelves for the kitchen

 The first image is by Aniko from Place of My Taste.
 Her shelf placement on the wall is a bit higher than some of the other inspirations.
 Since she has mounted her DIY shelving a bit higher from the countertop, she has plenty of room on the counter for taller accessories.

 The space between shelves is 15″ which allows for a large vase, cutting board and still gives you the illusion of negative space, which can valuable.